 Who is this program intended for and why does it exist?

-This program was designed to support 8th and 9th-grade students who are interested in learning more about the healthcare community, impacting their communities, and connecting with other students and mentors who support their interests.
+This program was designed to support 9th and 10th-grade students who are interested in learning more about the healthcare community, impacting their communities, and connecting with other students and professionals who support their interests.